Like a Thief in the Night

 Sunday, July 31, 2011

-I think Harold Camping is as good a place to start as any.
-A couple of months ago, Mr. Camping worked many people into a frenzy over his prediction that Judgment Day would occur on May 21st, 2011.
+A couple of months ago, Mr. Harold Camping worked many people into a frenzy over his prediction that Judgment Day would occur on May 21st, 2011.
 It is extremely disheartening to me that so many people got caught up in such fear mongering.
 I believe that God wants us to think for ourselves, to search, to question, to believe and have faith in Him thru conscious knowledge, not through blind imitation and attachment to antiquated dogma.

 If you read this passage from the Bible for yourself...